OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/external-databases/intro.md

 * Build aggregator or mashup data from different sources(external and local) aren't supported.
 * .NET does not support the Julian calendar for Oracle and Salesforce, and the minimum supported timestamp value is -62135596800000.
     * To avoid .NET breaking, send the maximum value between the original timestamp and the minimum supported to convert dates like 0001-01-01 to 0001-01-03.
+* Importing Views in ODC Studio only generates `Create<EntityName>` and `DeleteAll<EntityAction>` actions.
+Since Views don't have primary keys, ODC doesn't generate other entity actions.
+    * Inserting a record in a View works only when the View comprises 1 table in the database.
+When View comprises more than 1 table, you may get an error.

 <div class="os-accordion__item">
     <div class="os-accordion__title">